day8/re-frame/docs/clojurescript.md

 | hashmap  | `#!clj {1 {4 5}`<br>&nbsp;&nbsp;`#!clj 2 {\a \b}}`   | a value in a hashmap can be a hashmap              |
 | hashmap  | `#!clj {{4 5} 1`<br>&nbsp;&nbsp;`#!clj [1 2] 2}`     | the keys in a hashmap can be a hashmap or vector   |

-BTW, hashmaps are often just called maps.
+Hashmaps are often just called maps.

 ## Symbols